Rail transport in Indonesia: Post-independence

-Papua

-A 440 km railway from Manokwari to Sorong in West Papua province is planned.
-In Papua there is also a subway line assigned to transport mining products which is located in the Grasberg mine, Mimika Regency, near Puncak Jaya, and operated by PT.
-Freeport Indonesia and has been operating since 2019.
-Besides that, a train line is also operated specifically for students at the Nemangkawi Mining Institute.

 Rolling stock

-Preserved locomotives
+Preserved steam locomotives

 Indonesia had various types of locomotives, being the legacy of the many different companies.
 Surprisingly, only five steam locomotives remain in operable condition, with two located in the Ambarawa Railway Museum, two in Surakarta running the Jaladara excursion train, and one in the Sawahlunto Railway Museum.
 On the other hand, static steam locomotive displays are located in the Transportation Museum (under the auspices of the Department of Transportation) in Jakarta's Taman Mini Indonesia Indah (Beautiful Indonesia in Miniature Park) and Ambarawa Railway Museum (managed by PT Kereta Api) in Central Java.
 Plinthed locomotives can also be found in most cities and towns.
 Somewhat surprisingly, few non-locomotive rolling stock were preserved.

 With the Asian economic crisis of 1997, remaining hulks of steam locomotives formerly standing in former depots became valuable for their scrap value, and by 2000, most locomotives not already plinthed or sent to museums were scrapped, presumably illegally.

 Four operable industrial steam locomotives are present, with two more preserved, at the Cepu Forest Railway.
 This currently represents the largest concentration of active preserved steam locomotives in Indonesia.

 Several "last" steam locomotives were built for Indonesia.
 E10 60, a 1966-built rack steam locomotive (Esslingen 5316) is operable in Sawahlunto Railway Museum.
 BB84, the last Mallet locomotive built for a non-tourist railway (according to Durrant) was built by Nippon Sharyo Keizo Kaisha in 1962 (works number 2007).
 This locomotive was plinthed in Banda Aceh and survived the December 2004 tsunami.
 The locomotive is in rather poor condition with its valve gear and cylinder pistons missing (as of March 2006).